zaphosting/docs/docs/legal-use-brand-assets.md

 ZAP-Hosting reserves the right to change the appearance of the ZAP-Hosting brand assets at any time and without prior notice.
 Any use of the ZAP-Hosting brand assets must be for the benefit of ZAP-Hosting.
 By using the Brand Assets as authorized by ZAP-Hosting, you acknowledge ZAP-Hosting's ownership of all Brand Assets and warrant that you will not take any action inconsistent with ZAP-Hosting's ownership.
 Strict adherence to these guidelines is required at all times, and any use of ZAP-Hosting's proprietary graphics and logos in violation of these guidelines automatically terminates any license and permission relating to your use of ZAP-Hosting's Brand Assets.

-"ZAP-Hosting", ZAP-Hosting.com and the ZAP-Hosting logo are trademarks of ZAP-Hosting GmbH & Co.KG Legal basis according to [Impressum](https://zap-hosting.com/de/impressum/)
+"ZAP-Hosting", ZAP-Hosting.com and the ZAP-Hosting logo are trademarks of ZAP-Hosting GmbH & Co.
+KG Legal basis according to [Impressum](https://zap-hosting.com/en/impressum/)